itaher1995/district-research/README.md

 ## Overview

 District Research is a project aimed to understand the socioeconomic and partisan characteristics of a district.
-We will use American Community Survey Five Year Estimates, as well as congressional district returns.
+We will use American Community Survey One/Five Year Estimates, as well as congressional district returns.

 ## Data